m-sarabi/MazeDungeon/README.md

 # MazeDungeon
-A simple text-based dungeon that I made for the python course I'm attending
+A simple text-based dungeon that I made for the Python course I'm attending

 ## How to play
 - move by typing the direction you want to go to